 When computing draft requirements for components, there are some things to consider.
 Generally, you can use a typical draft angle for several geometric features.
 Exceptions can be applied to the surfaces and internal walls.
 Usually, in this case, the draft is double that of the exterior walls.

 SEI Castings produce aluminum die-cast products whether it is custom or standard.
 You can guarantee that we can provide you with high-quality products.
-If you want to know more about our products, then you may call us at (408) 374-1031.
+If you want to know more about our products, then you may email us at firstname.lastname@example.org.